This page is all about our subarctic garden trials!

 - Status: Would not likely grow again

-In our test, we grew four okra plants from seed.
-Two of the best garden starts were selected for further growth.
-They were grown in our outdoor greenhouse.
+They were grown in our greenhouse in 5 gallon sub irrigated buckets.
 Despite a relatively cool summer, we were able to get marginal production from our plants.
 Approximately 5 full size pieces of okra from both plants.
-This proved to us that it is possible to grow okra in the subarctic, but ultimately, it did not meet our production goals.

 Subarctic Melon Trials